surfer190/fixes/docs/openwrt/mikrotik-hap-ac2.md

         chmod +x loader.sh
         sudo bash loader.sh

-4. Ensure your Mikrotik router is in DHCP boot mode
+4. Then make sure your Mikrotik router is in DHCP boot mode

     * Connect the router, plug in ethernet into LAN port 2.
 Go to 192.168.88.1, login.
     * System → Routerboard → Settings → Boot device: Try ethernet once then NAND